emilianavt/VSeeFaceManual/README.md

 Probably not anytime soon.
 In my experience, the current webcam based hand tracking don't work well enough to warrant spending the time to integrate them.
 I have written more about this [here](https://twitter.com/emiliana_vt/status/1458137048989061120).
 If you require webcam based hand tracking, I would recommend using [RiBLA Broadcast (β)](https://booth.pm/ja/items/3642935), which is free and available for Windows and Mac.

+#### <a name="twitchstudio"></a>How can I capture VSeeFace with transparency in Twitch Studio?

+Add VSeeFace as a regular screen capture and then add a transparent border like shown [here](assets/img/TwitchStudio.png).
+The background should now be transparent.
+I would still recommend using OBS, as that is the main supported software and allows using e.g. [Spout2](/spout) through a plugin.

 #### Can I use custom scripts with VSFAvatar format?

 No, and it's not just because of the component whitelist.
 VSFAvatar is based on Unity asset bundles, which cannot contain code.
 If you export a model with a custom script on it, the script will not be inside the file.
 Only a reference to the script in the form "there is script `7feb5bfa-9c94-4603-9bff-dde52bd3f885` on the model with 'speed' set to 0.5" will actually reach VSeeFace.
 Since VSeeFace was not compiled with script `7feb5bfa-9c94-4603-9bff-dde52bd3f885` present, it will just produce  a cryptic error.
 The explicit check for allowed components exists to prevent weird errors caused by such situations.